Pop-up ad

 Pop-up ads or pop-ups are forms of online advertising on the World Wide Web.
 A pop-up is a graphical user interface (GUI) display area, usually a small window, that suddenly appears ("pops up") in the foreground of the visual interface.
 The pop-up window containing an advertisement is usually generated by JavaScript that uses cross-site scripting (XSS), sometimes with a secondary payload that uses Adobe Flash.
 They can also be generated by other vulnerabilities/security holes in browser security.

 A variation on the pop-up window, the pop-under advertisement, opens a new browser window under the active window.
-Pop-unders do not interrupt the user immediately, but appear when the user closes the covering window, making it more difficult to determine which website created them.
+Pop-unders do not interrupt the user immediately but appear when the user closes the covering window, making it more challenging to determine which website created them.

 History

 Pop-up ads originated on the Tripod.com webpage hosting site in the late 1990s.
 JavaScript provided the capability for a web page to open another window.
 Ethan Zuckerman claims he used that capability to launch advertisements in separate windows as a response to complaints from advertisers about their ads appearing on pages with sexual content.
 Zuckerman later apologized for the unforeseen nuisance pop-up ads had evolved into.